About the college

 All graduate accommodation is located on residential streets surrounding the college.

 Worcester College does not provide single-sex accommodation blocks.
 All graduate accommodation has kitchen facilities; meals are also available in the college during term time.
-Out of term time, lunch only is available from Monday to Friday.

 Further information on accommodation at Worcester College is available on the college website.